Total dissolved solids: Practical implications

 Spawning fishes and juveniles appear to be more sensitive to high TDS levels.
 For example, it was found that concentrations of 350 mg/L TDS reduced spawning of Striped bass (Morone saxatilis) in the San Francisco Bay-Delta region, and that concentrations below 200 mg/L promoted even healthier spawning conditions.
 In the Truckee River, EPA found that juvenile Lahontan cutthroat trout were subject to higher mortality when exposed to thermal pollution stress combined with high total dissolved solids concentrations.

-For terrestrial animals, poultry typically possess a safe upper limit of TDS exposure of approximately 2900 mg/L, whereas dairy cattle are measured to have a safe upper limit of about 7100 mg/L. Research has shown that exposure to TDS is compounded in toxicity when other stressors are present, such as abnormal pH, high turbidity, or reduced dissolved oxygen with the latter stressor acting only in the case of Animalia.
+For terrestrial animals, poultry typically possess a safe upper limit of TDS exposure of approximately 2,900 mg/L, whereas dairy cattle are measured to have a safe upper limit of about 7,100 mg/L. Research has shown that exposure to TDS is compounded in toxicity when other stressors are present, such as abnormal pH, high turbidity, or reduced dissolved oxygen with the latter stressor acting only in the case of Animalia.

-In countries with often-unsafe/unclean tap water supplies, the TDS of drinking water is often checked by technicians to gauge how effectively their RO/Water Filtration devices are working.
-While TDS readings will not give an answer as to the amount of microorganisms present in a sample of water, they can get a good idea as to the efficiency of the filter by how much TDS is present.
+In countries with often unsafe/unclean tap water supplies, technicians frequently check the TDS of drinking water to gauge how effectively their RO/Water Filtration devices are working.
+While TDS readings will not provide the number of microorganisms present in a sample of water, they can indicate how efficient the filter is by the presence of TDS.